react-native-maps/react-native-maps/README.md

 }
 ```

-For iOS, in addition to providing the `mapStyle` you will need to do the following
+This option only works with the Google provier.
+So for iOS, in addition to providing the `mapStyle` you will need to do specify the provier with the following:

 ```jsx
 import MapView, { PROVIDER_GOOGLE } from 'react-native-maps'